saralakani/saralakani.github.io/_posts/2021-02-01-Model_Validation1.md

   * Reducing features using feature-selection algorithms.
   * Keep the features but apply Regularizing method.

   Note: Regularization is a way to reduce the magnitude of parameters( known as weights in some contexts) in ML models.
-The regularization variable known as \(lambda\) is  multiplied to the sum of squared of model parameters and the final product is added to the cost function, where we call it a regularized cost function.
+The regularization variable known as $$lambda$$ is  multiplied to the sum of squared of model parameters and the final product is added to the cost function, where we call it a regularized cost function.

-  Chosing a good \(lambda\) can be a bit tricky and needs some validation approaches.
-Choosing a too large \(lambda\) value can lead to underfitting while too small (lambda\) may not help with overfitting.
+  Chosing a good $$lambda$$ can be a bit tricky and needs some validation approaches.
+Choosing a too large $$lambda$$ value can lead to underfitting while too small $$lambda$$ may not help with overfitting.

 * High Bias: This deficiency is also known as Underfitting and is the opossite of high variance situations.
 To remedy this issue we can apply one of the following approaches
   * Increase the number of features.
 One of such methods is known as "feature Mapping". the method is to add polynomial terms of your current features.
-For example if you have only two features \({x_1,x_2}\) you can introduce powers and polinomial terms and increase number of feature like \({x_1,x_2,x_1x_2,x_1^2,x_2^2,x_1x_2^2,x_2x_1^2,...}\).
+For example if you have only two features $${x_1,x_2}$$ you can introduce powers and polinomial terms and increase number of feature like $${x_1,x_2,x_1x_2,x_1^2,x_2^2,x_1x_2^2,x_2x_1^2,...}$$.
   * Adding mode hidden layers